Yui100901/my_yolo/docs/datasets/segment/index.md

 ---
 comments: true
-description: Learn about the Ultralytics YOLO dataset format for segmentation models.
+description: Learn about the Ultralytics YOLO datasets format for segmentation models.
 Use YAML to train Detection Models.
 Convert COCO to YOLO format using Python.
 ---

 # Instance Segmentation Datasets Overview